Environmental DNA: Sedimentary ancient DNA

 Analyses of ancient DNA preserved in various archives have transformed understanding of the evolution of species and ecosystems.
 Whilst earlier studies have concentrated on DNA extracted from taxonomically constrained samples (such as bones or frozen tissue), advances in high-throughput sequencing and bioinformatics now allow the analysis of ancient DNA extracted from sedimentary archives, so called sedaDNA.
 The accumulation and preservation of sedaDNA buried in land and lake sediments have been subject to active research and interpretation.
 However, studying the deposition of DNA on the ocean floor and its preservation in marine sediments is more complex because the DNA has to travel through a water column for several kilometers.
 Unlike in the terrestrial environment, with pervasive transport of subfossil biomass from land, the largest portion of the marine sedaDNA is derived from planktonic community, which is dominated by marine microbes and marine protists.
 After the death of the surface plankton, its DNA is subject to a transport through the water column, during which much of the associated organic matter is known to be consumed and respired.
-This transport could take between 3 to 12 days depending on the size and morphology of test.
+This transport could take between 3 and 12 days depending on the size and morphology of test.
 However, it remains unclear how exactly the planktonic eDNA, defined as the total DNA present in the environment after, survives this transport, whether the degradation or transport are associated with sorting or lateral advection, and finally, whether the eDNA arriving at the seafloor is preserved in marine sediments without further distortion of its composition.